-The Notch menu allows you to add a notch filter to one (1) or more audio sources.
+The Notch menu allows you to add a notch filter to the Matrix In source - either AIO or OMNEO channel 1.
 This can be useful when the keypanel data port signal is being heard in the audio line due to cable routing problems.